mrigankpawagi/LeanearTemporalLogic/README.md

   - `Prefix`: Function to create a prefix (initial segment) of a world
   - `PrefixOfPrefix`: Function to create a prefix of a prefix
   - `pref`: Function that returns the set of all prefixes of a world
+  - `prefLTProperty`: Set of all prefixes of traces in an LT property
+  - `closureLTProperty`: Closure of an LT property
   - **Some useful lemmae**
     - `Suffix.composition`: $\sigma[i\ldots][j\ldots] = \sigma[i+j\ldots]$
     - `Suffix.zero_identity`: $\sigma[0\ldots] = \sigma$
+    - `prefix_monotonicity`: Prefixes of a set contains the prefixes of its subsets
+    - `finite_traces_are_prefixes`: Finite traces of a system are prefixes of its infinite traces
+    - `closure_contains_property`: A property is contained in its closure
+    - `prefix_of_closure_is_prefix`: Prefixes of a closure coincide with the prefixes of the original property

 - **Satisfaction of LTL Formulae by Worlds**:
   - $$\sigma \vDash \varphi$$: A world $$\sigma$$ satisfies an LTL formula $$\varphi$$